 Taking Vyvanse without a prescription can cause serious problems with the cardiovascular system and central nervous system and worsened psychiatric disorders.
 It can also lead to addiction and other physical symptoms.
 It is important to only take medications as prescribed by a licensed doctor.

 In the United States, the validity of a Vyvanse prescription depends on the prescribing provider and the laws of the state where the prescription was written.
 In general, the prescription of schedule 2 controlled substances, including Vyvanse cannot be refilled under federal regulations and is valid for a period of 30 from the date it was written, after which a Vyvanse prescription expires, and you’ll need a new prescription.

 Refilling a Vyvanse prescription early without a valid reason or without the approval of the prescribing practitioner can be illegal and may result in legal and/or medical consequences.

 However, there may be situations where a Vyvanse prescription needs to be refilled early due to unforeseen circumstances (for example, if you lose your Vyvanse prescription or need a change in dosage).
 In such cases, the patient should contact their prescribing doctor to discuss the situation and obtain guidance on how to proceed.

-In case of a lost Vyvanse prescription, you should contact your prescriber as soon as possible to request a replacement.
+In case of a lost Vyvanse prescription, you should contact your prescriber as soon as possible to request a replacement, as you cannot get Vyvanse without a prescription.
 In some cases, the healthcare provider may be able to issue a new prescription without requiring an additional office visit.

-Note that lost or stolen prescriptions can be a red flag for potential medication abuse or diversion.
+Note that a stolen or lost Vyvanse prescription can be a red flag for potential medication abuse or diversion.
 Some doctors may require additional steps to verify the patient’s identity and prescription history before issuing a replacement prescription.